In this post I would like to talk a little bit about quantum physics and photons in terms of quantum mechanics.

 What I am going to do next

-In my further research I plan to explore and talk more about virtual particles that appear in the Space and if these particles can interact (collide) with photons and somehow change its speed (unlikely), energy / wavelength / impulse.
+In my further research I plan to explore and talk more about virtual particles that appear in the Space and if these particles can interact (collide) with photons and somehow change its speed (unlikely), energy / wavelength / momentum.

 If there is any way that photons can gain / lose energy?